Valks-Games/sankari/.github/CONTRIBUTING_CODER.md

 1. Fork this repo
 2. Install [Git scm](https://git-scm.com/downloads)
 3. Clone your fork with `git clone https://github.com/<USERNAME>/Sankari` (replace `<USERNAME>` with your GitHub username)
-4. Push changes to your fork and fetch the upstream from the main repo all in vscode
+4. Push changes you make to your fork (don't forget to fetch the upstream from the main repo before you do this) all in vscode

 ### Code Style
 Please make use of the following [code style](https://github.com/GodotModules/GodotModulesCSharp/blob/main/.github/FORMATTING_GUIDELINES.md).